 Basil (Lat. ocimum basilicum; from Greek basileus – royal) is a herb spice plant.

 It is an annual plant.
-It grows shrubby height from 8 to 24 inches.
+It grows shrubby in height from 8 to 24 inches.
 The whole herb has an aromatic scent.
-The stems, leaves and flower cups are covered with fine hairs.
+The stems, leaves, and flower cups are covered with fine hairs.
 The leaves are oval, 0.6 to 2 inches long and up to 1 inches wide.
 The edges of the leaf are smooth.
 It blooms from June to September.
 A five-petalled bell-shaped flower grows on a flower stem.
 Two unequal pairs of stamens fused with the crown.
 The fruit is wrapped in an enlarged cup.

 Growing is not easy, because the plant requires a lot of light and heat.
 If the seedlings are exposed to high or low temperatures, drought or excessive fertilization, they are simply dried.
 To prolong the harvest time, adult leaves are harvested, in which new shoots grow.
 When it is fresh it is aromatic, while the dried and cooked leaves lose their aroma.

 Due to its sweet and pleasant aroma, it is one of the favorite spices in many refined cuisines of the world, especially in Italian and French-maritime cuisine.
 Basil complements various teas as well.
 Basil has an antibacterial, soothing effect against digestion, cramps, and pain.
 It is used in the treatment of diseases of the urinary tract, inflammation of the intestines, spasms, vomiting, bloating, constipation and migraines.
 Due to the harmful estragole contained in basil oil, higher healing properties are attributed to Indian basil.